How to use LeanOnMe positioning cushions

 How to use

-Immedia LeanOnMe should be used when there is a need to support the body or protect exposed body parts during the positioning of a person who is unable to perform micro- and macro-movements.
+Immedia LeanOnMe is to be used when there is a need to support the body or protect exposed body parts when positioning a person who is unable to do micro and macro movements.

-In particular, the following individuals are at risk of pressure ulcers: bedfast, mobility-limited, presence of Stage 1 or existing pressure ulcer, decreased perfusion, advanced age, and generally degraded health status.
+Especially the following individuals are at risk of pressure ulcers: bedfast, mobility limited, presence of Stage 1 or existing pressure ulcer, decreased perfusion, increased moisture and/or body temperature, poor nutritional status, advanced age, poor sensory perception, and general degraded health status.

 Reducing the risk of pressure injury

-It is widely accepted that repositioning users at risk of pressure ulceration can reduce the risk of pressure ulceration by redistributing pressure away from the vulnerable area.
+It is widely accepted that repositioning users at risk of pressure ulceration can reduce the risk of this by redistributing pressure away from the vulnerable area.

 The following should be included in every skin assessment: